 Vats aims to build a company of “excellent story-tellers, whether they are creating stories or curating them”, conscious of the fact that the vast majority of India consumes stories in their mother tongue.
 “About 59% of Indians communicate in what we call ‘regional languages’.
 And that’s why this is an area we are driving very aggressively in our television, digital and film businesses,” he says.

-Ever since Viacom18 brought four regional channels from the erstwhile ETV into the Colors fold in 2015, the network has more than doubled the number of regional channels in its broadcast play.
+THE REGIONAL DRIVE Ever since Viacom18 brought four regional channels from the erstwhile ETV into the Colors fold in 2015, the network has more than doubled the number of regional channels in its broadcast play.
 On the movies front, Viacom18 moved from the occasional language movie release to crafting an annual slate of regional movies spanning across Marathi, Bengali, Kannada, Tamil, Telugu and Malayalam.
 The network recently recast its movie business into a holding brand called Viacom18 Studios and launched a sub-brand called Tipping Point to produce original content.
 Tipping Point’s first foray was to create 12 short films for Voot.

 Over the past year, Viacom18’s regional television portfolio has seen 36% annual ad revenue growth.
 Talking about the growth drivers, Vats says, “Growth has come quite uniformly from our entire portfolio, as we now have presence in six language markets - Tamil, Kannada, Marathi, Gujarati, Bangla and Odia.
 And amongst these, we have 13 channels up and running.
 All the markets have grown, although the only one which saw the first full year of the market was Tamil Nadu.
 It’s been a very robust growth all across.”